-Breakfast is served in the dining room of Duke at 8.30am and will typically be a selection of cereals, toast, jam, fresh fruit etc with freshly prepared cooked options to choose from such as bacon, sausage, eggs, mushrooms etc. We usually aim to leave our moorings by 9.30am.
+Breakfast is served in the dining room of Duke at 8.30am and will typically be a selection of cereals, toast, jam, fresh fruit etc with freshly prepared cooked options to choose from such as bacon, sausage, eggs, etc. We usually aim to leave our moorings by 9.30am.

 Morning tea or coffee and biscuits will usually be served as we cruise along around about 11am.
 Later we will moor up for a lunch which our cook has been working hard to prepare.
 Dependent upon the weather outside a typical lunch may be soup and a crusty roll, quiche or a buffet with lots of cold meats, salads, cheeses.
 This is usually followed by summer fruits salad or cheese and biscuits.

-Afternoon tea/coffee and homemade cake will be served either on the move or as we moor up for the day; leaving lots of time for a look around our location, stroll to a nearby canal-side pub or have a relax after the day’s exertions.
+Afternoon tea/coffee and will be served either on the move or as we moor up for the day; leaving lots of time for a look around our location, stroll to a nearby canal-side pub or have a relax after the day’s exertions.

 Some guests may then enjoy an evening stroll, visit the nearest canalside pub, play cards, chat about the days cruising and sites or just have an early night.

-Is this holiday suitable for independent travellers?
+Is this holiday suitable for independent travelers?

 This is a fantastic holiday for those travelling solo, everyone eats together and enjoys each-others company; new friends are soon made.
 There are no single supplements on this holiday; all prices are the same.